morungos/morungos.github.io/_posts/2024-06-21-copyright-and-ownership.md

 author: Stuart
 background: '/img/posts/Reeve_and_Serfs.jpg'
 summary: |-
-  A blog post on intellectual property, putting forward a case for treating discovery very differently from creation, but both within a framework for economic democracy, as a way to escape the monopolization of intellectual property by the rich and powerful.
-tagline: |-
   Is the concept of intellectual property implicitly forcing us to apply a feudal style of ownership to ideas?
 And if so, what does this mean for society and the greater good?